Dean161/Timebox/docs/_posts/2018-07-03-Test Case Design.md

 date: 2018-07-03
 ---

+Welcome to the fifth and penultimate blog of team CurryWurst.
+In this blog we have discussed the details about the testing process implemented by us and also the different test cases for White-Box and Black-Box testing.

 ## Testing Process

 Testing is an integral part of any Software Development process.
 Testing helps the developers to identify bugs/defects and fix them.